amandamartin-dev/women-led-open-source/README.md

 ## Content

+[Anita-ihuman Blog](https://movi.hashnode.dev/series/open-source) - Anita is a Developer advocate, Technical writer and Open Source evangelist specializing in cloud native and DevOps technologies.
+They also blog about topics including Open Source.

 [Open Source Stories](https://www.opensourcestories.org/) - Podcast by [Julia Ferraioli](https://github.com/juliaferraioli) & [Amanda Casari](https://github.com/amcasari) - The Open Source Stories project celebrates this expanded view on what is counted and who represents open source by collecting narratives from creators, contributors, and consumers alike.

 ## Support